SunnyWenwen/taiwan-house-price-analysis/README.md

 ### 1. Use Python to download and preprocess data

 Run main.py to download and preprocess data.
+(Also can go to [Link](https://huggingface.co/datasets/SunnyWenwen/taiwan_house_price_data/tree/main) download processed data before 112 years ago.)

 ### 2. Use R to plot trend chart